xr3ng/xrengine/docs/content/en/docs/10-api-reference/video-caching.md

 A description of the video.

 ##### url (string)
-The URL of the file in XRChat's storage cache.
+The URL of the file in XREngine's storage cache.
 This will NOT be the original URL of where the video was downloaded from.

 ##### mime_type (string)
 The mime_type of the file.
 For the manifest.mpd, this will be 'application/dash+xml'.
 For the associated chunk .m4s